A brief history of tool watches

 How do tool watches and dress watches differ?

 Generally, tool watches will be larger in diameter, and the dials will be more colorful than conventional dress watches.
 In addition to the movement’s accuracy, water-resistance, robustness and readability are among the key characteristics of a tool watch.
 Technological developments have seen tool watches grow in variety.
 Wristwatches that use electronic extras to monitor sleep quality, heart rate and pulse, or count steps now also fall into that category.
 However, in this article we will be looking exclusively at mechanical tool watches.
 The recommended features of your tool watch will depend on the demands of your particular sport and lifestyle.
-At NOMOS Glashütte you will find highly precise sportive watches.
-Our tool watches come in diameters ranging from 36.5 to 42 millimeters and are waterproof from 10 to 30 bar.

 The best sporty watches for men and women from NOMOS Glashütte